SchwarzIT/onyx/apps/docs/src/brand/philosophy.md

-# onyx principles

-At onyx, we live an well structured and principle-based work approach.
-You can find our philosophy guidelines here.
-If you got questions, feel free to contact the team.
+We practice a well-structured and principle-based way of working

 ## Agility

-Agile work is key to us, meaning we can quickly adapt to changes.
-We break our tasks into smaller parts and work on them in short cycles, called sprints.
-This helps us to stay on top of things and adjust our plans as needed based on what's happening around us.
-Being agile ensures we can keep up with the fast-paced tech world and deliver what's needed, when it's needed.
+We adapt quickly to changes and divide our tasks into smaller parts in order to work on them in short sprints.
+This allows us to maintain an overview and adapt our plans accordingly - depending on the current situation.

-## Community
+## The community

-Community is the heart of what we do.
-We value value our community strongly and love to connect with you all.
-That's why we use GitHub as a platform.
-It allows us to engage with you effectively, sharing updates and gathering some feedback.
-It's all about the improvement of the product.
-Your input shapes our work.
-Everything we do, is aimed at improving onyx for you.
+We value our community and love to get in touch with you all.
+That's why we use GitHub as a platform that allows us to exchange ideas with you and gather feedback.
+Your input shapes our work and improves the product.

 ## Flexibility

-Flexibility is a big deal for us.
-We design and concept our components with the latest web standards to be super versatile, so they can be used in all kinds of projects, whether it is a filigree desktop tool or an mobile application for rough usage.
-We know every project is different, so we make sure our components can adapt to whatever you need.
+We design and create our components according to the latest web standards.
+This means they can be used in all kinds of projects and are super versatile.

 ## Quality

-We aim for nothing less than the best.
-Our goal?
-To stand shoulder-to-shoulder with the top design systems out there.
-From the beginning of planning to the final steps of development, we pour our knowledge and skills into crafting a design system of the highest caliber.
-We're not just focused on making it look good; we want it work seamlessly for designers, developers, and end-users alike.
-It's all about delivering an experience, that's top-notch from every angle.
+From planning to the final stages of implementation, we put our knowledge and skills into our design system at the highest level.
+We want it to work smoothly for all our end users alike.

-## Cooperation
+## Collaboration

-Cooperation is at the core of our team's DNA.
-We've got a blend of talents here, with both designers and developers bringing their A-game to the table.
-We believe in the power of collaboration, where everyone's skills and expertise are valued equally.
-By working closely together and putting our trust in each other's abilities, we are able to achieve remarkable things.
-It's all about teamwork and mutual respect, driving us towards our goals.
+The skills and expertise of everyone are involved in our decisions by working closely together.
+We take everyone's skills and input into account and rely on each other.